Events - Week View

 Meet in front of Trek Store

-Saturday Donut Ride: 25 to 50 miles, race pace, departs from Trek Bellingham (formerly Kulshan Cycles), 7:30 am October through February, and 7 am March through September.
-Goes to Ferndale and return, or if you wish continue to Birch Bay and return.
-Get your weekend miles behind you before most people get out of bed on Saturday!
+Departs from Trek Bellingham, 7:30 am October through February, and 7 am March through September.
+Goes to Birch Bay and back.
 This ride has been a Bellingham tradition forever.
 Every week of the year!!

 Local lore has it that this ride used to actually include eating donuts, but the donut shop closed.
 Better bring your own donut in your jersey.